-Texas is big, very big.
+Texas is big – very big.
 But Austin, Dallas, San Antonio and El Paso are easy-to-reach launchpads for scenic road trips across the state.
-Just be ready for some very lonely roads, particularly in West Texas.
+Just be ready for some lonely roads, particularly in West Texas.

-Here are six of the best road trips in the Lone Star State, from the kitschy charms of Route 66 in the Panhandle Plains to the windswept beaches of the Gulf Coast.
+These are six of our favorite road trips in the Lone Star State, from the kitschy charms of Route 66 in the Panhandle Plains to the windswept beaches of the Gulf Coast.
 Top tip?
 Brake for dance halls and BBQ joints – wherever you are.

 Best scenic road trip